About me

 Training, qualifications & experience

-I am a qualified counsellor with a Diploma in Integrative Counselling from The Minster Centre, a leading Counselling and Psychotherapy training institute.
-I am currently studying for an MA with The Minster Centre and Middlesex University in Integrative Psychotherapy.
+I have a Diploma in Integrative Counselling (BACP-accredited) from The Minster Centre, and I am currently finishing an MA in Relational Psychotherapy (UKCP-accredited) at Middlesex University in collaboration with The Minster Centre.

 My client group has been wide-ranging and includes people from diverse cultures, genders, sexualities, religions and faiths.
-I am an LGBTQIA+ friendly therapist working with and fully embracing diversity.
+I am an LGBTQIA+ friendly therapist and fully embrace diversity.

-I am bilingual and I practice in French and English.
+I am bilingual and practice English and French.

 Member organisations